Cajac/picoCTF-Writeups/picoCTF_2023/Reverse_Engineering/Reverse.md

 Breakpoint 1, 0x0000555555555279 in main ()
 ```

-Examine the RSI and RDI registers and you have the flag again
+Examine the RSI and RDI registers and you have the main part of the flag again
 ```
 Breakpoint 1, 0x0000555555555279 in main ()
 (gdb) x/s $rsi